-- Any changes in geometry of the impounding structure since the previous annual inspection. - No changes were observed since the previous inspection. - Approximate minimum, maximum, and present depth and elevation of the impounded water and Coal Combustion Residuals (CCR) since the previous annual inspection. - Approximate minimum: 594.5 and 590 feet above mean sea level (ft-amsl) NAVD88 for Area 1 and 2, respectively. - Approximate average: 593.5 and 590.2 ft-amsl NAVD88 for Area 1 and 2, respectively. - Approximate maximum: 596.0 and 590.4 ft-amsl NAVD88 for Area 1 and 2, respectively. - Current water level: The bottom ash pond was dry at the time of the inspection. - Any instrumentation in place designed to monitor the structural stability of the Bottom Ash Pond. - There is currently no instrumentation in place designed to monitor for the structural stability of the Bottom Ash Pond at J.C.
+- Any changes in geometry of the impounding structure since the previous annual inspection. - No changes were observed since the previous inspection. - Approximate minimum, maximum, and present depth and elevation of the impounded water and Coal Combustion Residuals (CCR) since the previous annual inspection. - Approximate minimum: 594.5 and 590 feet above mean sea level (ft-amsl) NAVD88 for Area 1 and 2, respectively.

+- Approximate average: 593.5 and 590.2 ft-amsl NAVD88 for Area 1 and 2, respectively. - Approximate maximum: 596.0 and 590.4 ft-amsl NAVD88 for Area 1 and 2, respectively. - Current water level: The bottom ash pond was dry at the time of the inspection. - Information has remained unchanged since the last inspection. - Any instrumentation in place designed to monitor the structural stability of the Bottom Ash Pond. - There is currently no instrumentation in place designed to monitor for the structural stability of the Bottom Ash Pond at J.C.
 Weadock.
-At the time of the inspection and report, there are no plans for installation of stability monitoring instrumentation due to the future planned decommissioning of the Bottom Ash Pond. - Storage capacity of the impounding structure at the time of inspection. - The storage capacity in Areas 1 and 2 is 61,800 cubic yards (Golder, 2016) - Approximate volume of the impounded water and CCR at the time of inspection. - Approximate volume of water and CCR in Areas 1 and 2 is 27,700 cubic yards (Golder, 2016) - Appearances of actual or potential structural weakness of the CCR unit, in addition to any existing conditions that are disrupting or have the potential to disrupt the operation and safety of the CCR unit and appurtenant structures. - None were observed

-Any other change(s) which may have affected the stability or operation of the impounding structure since the previous annual inspection.
+At the time of the inspection and report, there are no plans for installation of stability monitoring instrumentation due to the future planned decommissioning of the Bottom Ash Pond. - Storage capacity of the impounding structure at the time of inspection. - The storage capacity in Areas 1 and 2 is 61,800 cubic yards (Golder, 2016). - Approximate volume of the impounded water and CCR at the time of inspection. - Approximate volume of water and CCR in Areas 1 and 2 is 27,700 cubic yards (Golder, 2016), unchanged from the last inspection. - Appearances of actual or potential structural weakness of the CCR unit, in addition to any existing conditions that are disrupting or have the potential to disrupt the operation and safety of the CCR unit and appurtenant structures. - None were observed - Any other change(s) which may have affected the stability or operation of the impounding structure since the previous annual inspection. - None were observed